kiba/Writings/dreamwalker/story_bible.md

 These are the factors that a dreamwalker may change:

-* **Cooldown** - time required before a person can create matters again.
-Level one is twenty-four hours period.
-It decreases by one hour with a point increase.
+* **Cooldown** - Materialization can only be used once every twenty-four hour or longer.
+An increase in level will bring the cooldown period by one hour until level twenty-three.
+Then, every subsequent increase in level will decrease the cooldown period by one minute.
-* Volume - The amount of substance one could materialize.
-Level one is one milliliter.
-Every point increase is a milliliter increase.
+* **Volume** - The amount of substance one could materialize, with level one at one milliliter.
+Each subsequent increase in level brings an additional milliliter.
-* Temperature - the ability to decrease or increase the temperature of an object.
-Level one is one degree celsius.
-Every increase brings a one celsius increase in control.
+* **Temperature** - The substance summoned will be at the ambient temperature.
+Each additional level gives the dreamwalker to change the substance's temperature by one degree celsius.
-* Composition - The ability to create a given elemental substance.
-Level one is hydrogen.
-Further increase gives an additional element to summon based on its atomic number.
+* **Elemental substance** - All dreamwalkers start at level one with hydrogen.
+An increase in level gives a new substance to summon based on its atomic number.
-* Pressure - Default of a substance summoned is equal to the ambient pressure of the environment.
-With each increasing level, the amount of pressure can be changed go up by one pascal.
+* **Pressure** - A substance summoned will default to the ambient pressure of the surrounding environment.
+Each level impart an additional control of one pascal over the pressure of the summoned substance.
-* Velocity - The default velocity of a substance is exactly zero meter per second relative to you.
+* **Velocity** - The default velocity of a substance is exactly zero meter per second relative to you.
 With increasing level, the ability to impart a different velocity go up by one meter per second.

 ## Projection